ikbalkazanc/Asp.NetCore-IdentityServer4/readme.md

 </div>

 # Identity Server
+## Instruction
+I tried explain identity server. in the enf of article you will have knowledge of many significant topics like grants and endpoint.
+Also i explained client credentials grant step by step.
+Could be some grammer and word mistakes because of my english.
+I hope it's understandable.
+Good luck 🍀
 ## What is Identity Server 4
 Identity server is provide many easiness to us.
 We can define authorization rules.
 And we can assing this rules to APIs and Clients.
 As example, client1 can do just read process in Apı2.
 It provides many facilities like this.
 We will talk about in detail later.
 Indentity Server is use OAuth 2 and OpenId Connect protocols.
 So we are required to know what they are.
 #### OAuth 2.0 (Authorization)